Sunscreen, caution can protect kids from sunburns

 For sunscreen to do its job, it must be applied correctly.
 Be sure to:

 - Apply sunscreen about 15 to 30 minutes before kids go outside so that a good layer of protection can form.
-Don't forget about lips, hands, ears, feet, shoulders, and behind the neck.
-Lift up bathing suit straps and apply sunscreen underneath them (in case the straps shift as a child moves).
+Don't forget about lips, hands, ears, feet, shoulders and behind the neck.
+Lift up bathing suit straps and apply sunscreen underneath them (in case the straps shift as a child moves)

-- Don't try to stretch out a bottle of sunscreen; apply it generously.
+- Don't try to stretch out a bottle of sunscreen; apply it generously

 Keep in mind that every child needs extra sun protection.
-The American Academy of Dermatology recommends that all kids — regardless of their skin tone — wear sunscreen with an SPF of 30 or higher.
+The American Academy of Dermatology recommends that everyone — regardless of their skin tone — wear sunscreen with an SPF of 30 or higher.
 Although dark skin has more protective melanin and tans more easily than it burns, remember that tanning is also a sign of sun damage.

 A sunburn can sneak up on kids, especially after a long day at the beach or park.
 Often, they seem fine during the day but then gradually develop an "after-burn" later that evening that can be painful and hot and even make them feel sick.